Brockenhurst railway station: Service

+During peak hours, some services to/from Weymouth do not call here; instead, the station is served by a stopping portion to/from Poole, which divides from or attaches to the Weymouth portion at Southampton Central.

+Only five services operated by CrossCountry call here each weekday: three to Bournemouth and two to Manchester Piccadilly.
+Most other services pass through the station without stopping.

+On Sundays, the services between Winchester and Bournemouth do not run; trains to Weymouth and Poole do not divide at Bournemouth and run only to Poole.

+Connections

 Local bus routes serve the bus stop located outside the ticket hall.
 There is a year-round Bluestar 6 service to Lymington in the south, Lyndhurst to the north and onward connections to Totton and Southampton.
 In the summer time, this is supplemented by the seasonal New Forest Tour green and blue routes to Lymington, Beaulieu, Hythe and Lyndhurst and Burley, New Milton, Barton on Sea, Milford on Sea and Lymington.